wzao1515/w6113.github.io/index.md

 #### Overview

 This course is intended as a crash course in database systems research.
 It will cover classic and modern database research papers.
-Topics will range from classiic database system design, modern optimizations in single-node and multi-node settings, data cleaning and explanation, and data provenance   The class places a _heavy emphasis on paper reading and writing good paper reviews_.
+Topics will range from classic database system design, modern optimizations in single-node and multi-node settings, data cleaning and explanation, and data provenance   The class places a _heavy emphasis on paper reading and writing good paper reviews_.
 Students will complete assignments based on some of the readings, and conduct a semester-long project.

 Students are expected to be comfortable with a range of programming languages, actively participate in discussions, and present a paper in class.
 <small style="color: grey">Course capped at 25.
 If waitlist is huge, a small assignment will be used to choose participants.</small>